Budibase/website/content/blog/tutorials/rest-api-gui.md

 Essentially, an architecture is a defined framework for sending and requesting data.

 APIs can use other architectures (such as SOAP or GraphQL) or they can be using their own architecture.
+You might equally be dealing with WebHooks or other RESTful Web Services It's vital to understand this if you want to generate a UI from a REST API.

 This is important because most clients and applications that connect to any RESTful API rely on these standards.
 It is like manufacturing a data transfer cable.
 If you pick USB-c, you need to use a physical format and transfer data with specific protocols.
 Otherwise, you can’t connect to other devices.

 ## How do I test REST API calls?

-You can test REST API calls using Budibase.
+You can test REST API calls using Budibase, eliminating the need for dedicated testing tools for developer teams - like Swagger UI.

 The first and simplest method is to create a free account, create a new app, then pick a REST API data source.